 Domenicali says F1 could reduce and rotate races in future

-Formula One is still aiming for a record 23 grands prix this year but could have fewer in future with some held in rotation, the sport's new CEO Stefano Domenicali said on Wednesday.
+Formula One is still aiming for a record 23 grands prix this year but could have fewer in future with some held in rotation, the sport's new chief executive Stefano Domenicali said.

 The Italian, a former Ferrari team boss and most recently CEO of supercar maker Lamborghini, told Sky Sports television that this year would require a flexible approach due to the Covid-19 pandemic.